batosayjeycode/jarvis-vue3/README.md

 # Welcome to Jarvis with Vue 3!

-We've developed jarvis-web with Vue 3,
+We've developed jarvis-web with Vue 3 and Typescript,

 | Script         | Description                                                                      |
 | -------------- | -------------------------------------------------------------------------------- |